 For many enterprise applications, the majority of data in the corporate databases is historical and infrequently accessed.
 However, buried within this data are pockets of information that must be instantly accessible.
 For example, current active customers/users, open orders, recent transactions, product catalogs, etc.; caching these data in memory can yield significant improvement for application response time.

-Oracle TimesTen Application-Tier Database Cache is built using Oracle TimesTen In-Memory Database (TimesTen) and is deployed in the application tier for multi-user and multi-threaded applications.
+TimesTen Cache is based on the same technology as TimesTen Classic with the addition of the caching functionality and is deployed in the application tier for multi-user and multi-threaded applications.
 Applications connect to the cache database and access the cached tables using standard SQL via JDBC, ODBC, ADO.NET, Oracle Call Interface (OCI), Pro*C/C++, and Oracle PL/SQL programming interfaces.
 Cached tables operate like regular relational tables inside the TimesTen database and are persistent and recoverable.

 Applications using TimesTen Cache may choose to configure a combination of caching options: